r3ply/r3ply.com/content/_index.md

 +++
 template = "index.html"
-title = "📬 r3ply: comment submissions via email"
+title = "📬 r3ply: commenting, as simple as email"
-description = "r3ply makes adding comments to your website as simple as sending an email."
+description = "Add comments to your website easily with r3ply, the email based commenting system"
 +++

 ## A Commenting System as Simple as Email